About Us

 LCSW (26811), LPCC (472)

-My experience spans 20 years working with children, adolescents and adults providing social services, psychotherapy and education.
+My experience spans over 20 years working with children, adolescents and adults providing social services, psychotherapy and education.
+I am a Licensed Clinical Social Worker and a Licensed Professional Clinical Counselor with a Bachelor of Arts degree in Social Work from San Diego State University and a Master of Social Work degree from California State University, Los Angeles.
 I have successfully treated clients of all ages from many different ethnic, cultural, sexual- orientation, religious and socioeconomic backgrounds.

-My goal is to work with you to help you identify your desires and empower you to make those positive changes in your life.
-I understand that making the decision to seek help can be difficult, so I use an approach that is compassionate and non-judgemental to help create an environment where you feel supported in your counseling journey.
+My goal is for Proverbs Counseling Services to work with you to help you identify your desires and empower you to make those positive changes in your life.
+I understand that making the decision to seek help can be difficult, so we use an approach that is compassionate and non-judgemental to help create an environment where you feel supported in your counseling journey.

 Dionne Brooks